The pre-physical therapy program provides rigorous training designed to prepare you for graduate work toward a doctorate in physical therapy.

 This major emphasizes rigorous hands-on and experiential training in courses such as Physiology of Exercise, Kinesiology, and Care, Prevention & Management of Athletic Injuries.
 Furthermore, clinical experience may be obtained via the Pre-PT Field Experiences (shown below) or Pre-Health Practicum or by assisting our athletic trainers.

-To learn more, contact Dr. Aaron Sullivan, program adviser and department chair.
+To learn more, contact Dr. Ransom Poythress, the Pre-Physical Therapy program adviser.

 PHED 281 – Pre-Physical Therapy Field Experience I